krakenjs/generator-swaggerize/README.md

 - `--handlerPath` - specify the path to generate the handler files.
 By default `handlers` directory.
 - `--dataPath` - specify the path to generate the data files.
 By default `data` directory.
 - `--testPath` - specify the path to generate the unit test files.
 By default `tests` directory.
-- '--skip-npm-install' - To skip the default `npm install` on the generated project.
+- `--skip-npm-install` - To skip the default `npm install` on the generated project.

 #### Prompts